WatServ Modernizes Royal LePage's

 Royal LePage is a real estate company that has been helping Canadians buy and sell their homes since 1913.

-Royal LePage offers an online portal for its 18,500 REALTORS® and 280 brokerages in 700 locations across North America.
+Royal LePage offers an online portal for its 18,000 REALTORS® and 280 brokerages in 600 locations nationwide.
 The portal is designed to act as a one-stop hub for users to find tools and information provided by the franchisor.
 User benefits of the portal include:

 - Access to content-rich dashboards, news and announcements, and updates on industry trends;